MatrixExplorer: Spreadsheet-like dialog to display or edit numerical arrays or text strings or any file of known structure

 • Edit: Append, Insert, Delete, Copy, Paste, Undo, Redo

-• Find and Filter: Standard, Case, Word, Scan, Delta, with numeric tolerance
+• Find and Filter: Standard, Case, Word, RegEx, Scan, Delta, with numerical tolerance

 • Sort, Goto, Magnify, Reset, Export, Help